Zipcoder/reveal-slides-light/md/generics.md

 -
 ## What CAN'T we do with Generics (continued)
 * No generic arrays
   * Type erasure here will hurt you.
-Casting from Objects or bounding types to the type you want probably isn't gonna work in your favor.
+Casting from Objects or bounding types to the type you want probably isn't going to work in your favor.
   * Again, here's where you have a function that will take an array constructor expression, kind of like instantiating type variables.
   * Or, call `Array.newInstance`
 -